 You can reap huge rewards today by reaching Level 3 ahead of competitors.

 Level 4: Market Scouting This is the highest B2B innovation maturity level.
 The supplier has built a robust “early-warning” system to detect rising market needs as soon as there are early ripples, not full waves.
 (More in the white paper, Timing is Everything, pp. 10-12… with gratitude to my co-author, Fran Behan of Corning.)
 Level 4 doesn’t yield deeper insights than Level 3; it just delivers these insights earlier.
 As a result, the supplier can explore and refine possible internal and external solutions well ahead of competitors.
+You’ll certainly need proper voice of the customer tools to cross into Level 4.

 Most reasonable people understand the pitfalls of Level 1.
 Simply launching products at customers (picture the catapult we’ve discussed in earlier issues) has to be the most inefficient way to understand market needs.
 This solution-push method has been discredited for decades, but if this your company’s current level, I have good news: You can easily leapfrog from Level 1 to Level 3.